nathanpc/hn-api/README.md

 ### Comments

-`GET /comment/:method/:id`
+`GET/POST /comment/:method/:id`

  - `method`: The name of the method ("list", "reply")
  - `id`: ID for the post you want to comment or the comment ID you want to reply

 **Examples**

-	GET /comment/list/4812047  # Retrieves the the comments for the 4812047 post.
+	GET /comment/list/4812047    # Retrieves the the comments for the 4812047 post POST /comment/entry/4812047  # Add a comment to the 4812047 post

 ### Voting